ApisanJPWTNP/ApisanJPWTNP/README.md

 <h1 align="center">Hi, I'm Apisan Jongpermwattanapol, or you can call me Cesar.</h1>

----

 🌟 **Introduction:**
-I'm a passionate Computer Science student at the University of British Columbia (UBC) with a love for solving real-world problems through programming.
-My journey started with competitive programming and Arduino projects, which fueled my interest in system building and code optimization.
-Over time, I've expanded my skills to include web development, data science, and machine learning.
-I thrive on continuous learning, exploring new tools, and pushing boundaries by tackling complex challenges.
+I'm a first-year Computer Science student at the University of British Columbia (UBC), driven by a passion for solving real-world problems with innovative programming solutions.
+My journey began with competitive programming and Arduino projects, which sparked my interest in building systems and optimizing code.
+Since then, I've expanded my skill set to include Web Development, Data Science, and Machine Learning.
+I thrive on continuous learning and enjoy exploring new tools and technologies.
+Whether it's developing efficient algorithms or creating intuitive, user-friendly applications, I’m always eager to take on new challenges and push the boundaries of what’s possible.
+Ultimately, I believe that hard problems always seem impossible—but only until they’re done.

 ---